dstogov/ir/README.md

 ./ir minilua.ir --run bench/mandelbrot.lua
 ```

-Note that the last comand above compiles and runs the Lua interpreter.
+Note that the last command above compiles and runs the Lua interpreter.

 Also note that the LLVM code produced by clang is already optimized.
 In case of benchmarking, it may be more honest to avoid LLVM optimizations.